 Anyway, it turned out to be false, but emerging set photos and footage of Joker revealed that Thomas Wayne is indeed a Trump-like figure.
 A big scene shot inside New York subways revealed extras carrying anti-Wayne signs, some of which read “FASCIST WAYNE” and “CLOWN MAYOR.”

 It was in the 1980s when Donald Trump emerged as a celebrity millionaire, slapping his name onto lame consumer products and gaudy casinos.
 It appears in the Joker universe, the Waynes are Gotham’s Trumps.
 (Does that make Bruce the Eric, Don Jr., or Barron?)

 I heard the actors peed on set?

 Yeah, there was a really bad situation that happened on set.
 Extras were allegedly trapped for hours inside a subway car, which was a clear violation of SAG-AFTRA rules.
 The matter appears to have been resolved.

 Is Batman in this thing?

-Joker will be released in theaters on October 4, 2019.
+Joker was released in theaters on October 4, 2019.